The Agricultural Districts Law (Article 25-

 (Agricultural Districts Handbook, NYS Department of Agriculture and Markets)

-In 2016, the period of request for inclusion into an Agricultural District will be from January 1st to January 30th.
+Each year, the time period of request for inclusion into an Agricultural District takes place from January 1st to January 31st.
 For more information and to file a request, please contact:

 |Agricultural Value Assessment|